 When employees leave MoDOT, the department loses a large investment in recruiting, hiring and training its workforce.
-While some turnover is appropriate, MoDOT needs to retain an engaged workforce that has the knowledge and specialized skills to deliver the department's commitments and provide outstanding customer service.
+While some turnover is appropriate, MoDOT needs to retain an

-The overall turnover rate has decreased from 9.86% in the first three quarters of fiscal year 2019 to 9.59% in the first three quarters of FY 2020.
-During the first three quarters of FY 2020, resignations decreased, and retirements increased.
-Releases increased from 47 during the first three quarters of FY 2019 to 57 during FY 2020.
+The overall turnover rate has decreased from 6.52% in the first two quarters of fiscal year 2019 to 6.25% in the first two quarters of FY 2020.
+During the first two quarters of FY 2020, resignations and retirements both decreased slightly.
+Releases increased from 30 during the first two quarters of FY 2019 to 41 during FY 2020.
 The FY 2020 target is to have 347 or fewer resignations.
 As part of MoDOT's strategic initiatives and pay strategy, MoDOT will continue to look for opportunities to reduce the rate of employee turnover.